pyfsi/coconut/examples/phase_change/stefan_two_phase/stefan_two_phase.md

 Two convergence criteria have been specified:

 -   The number of iterations in every time step is larger than 10.
--   The residual norm of the displacement and temperature combined is a factor $10^{-4}$ lower than the initial value.
+-   The residual norm of the displacement and temperature combined has an absolute value lower than $10^{-12}$.

 When either criterion is satisfied the simulation stops.
+Using a relative norm is not possible in this case beacuse during the first time steps, when the cells adjacent to the interface in the solid domain are heating up to melting temperature, the interface temperature remains constant and the displacement is zero, causing a zero relative norm.

 ## References
 <a id="1">[1]</a>